Subspace Ordering for Maximum Response Preservation in Sufficient Dimension Reduction: Real Data Applications

 \subsection{Application to Real Data with a Continuous Response}

 In this section, we analyzed the Boston housing price data, originally compiled from the 1970 U.S. Census.
 The dataset contained 506 observations, each representing a census tract within the Boston metropolitan area.
-For each tract, various socioeconomic, environmental, and structural characteristics were recorded, such as the per capita crime rate by town, average number of rooms per dwelling, full-value property tax rate per \$10,000, and others.
+For each tract, 13 various economic and environmental characteristics were recorded, such as the per capita crime rate by town, average number of rooms per dwelling, full-value property tax rate per \$10,000, and others.
 The response variable was the median value of owner-occupied homes per \$1,000.
 See \cite{harrison1978} for additional details.
+Consistent with previous studies (e.g., \cite{chen2010}), we removed the observations with crime rates larger than 3.2 because they coincided with constant predictors.
+Thus, the data used for analysis had 374 observations.

 We randomly partitioned the data into training (80\%) and testing (20\%) subsets for model estimation and evaluation.
-As in Section \ref{subsec:6.1_golub}, we estimated the \textit{DRS} using the training data for both the \textit{SAVE} and \(SAVE_{F}\) methods, thereby reducing the data dimensionality to \(d = 1\), which we determined via the training data.
-Figure \ref{fig:6_boston} presents our results, displaying scatter plots between the median housing prices for the testing set and the reduced testing data in the estimated \textit{SAVE} and \(SAVE_{F}\) subspaces, respectively.
-From Figure \ref{fig:6_boston}, we again found that the subspace associated with the largest eigenvalue captured no response information.
-In the traditional first \textit{SAVE} subspace, the resulting testing \textit{mean squared error} (\textit{MSE}) from a simple linear regression model was 59.91.
-The model was clearly insignificant and yielded an \textit{MSE} comparable to that obtained when we used only the training sample mean, which we found to be 62.82.
-In contrast, the \(F_{j}\) criterion identified a subspace, specifically the fourth \textit{SAVE} direction, that captured a meaningful predictor-response structure and reduced the testing \textit{MSE} to 28.05 when it was fitted with a second-degree polynomial model.
+As in Section \ref{subsec:6.1_golub}, we estimated the \textit{DRS} using the training data for both the \textit{PCA} and \(PCA_{F}\) methods, thereby reducing the data dimensionality to \(d = 1\), which we determined via the training data.
+Figure \ref{fig:6_boston} presents our results, displaying scatter plots between the median housing prices for the testing set and the reduced testing data in the estimated \textit{PCA} and \(PCA_{F}\) subspaces, respectively.
+From Figure \ref{fig:6_boston}, we again found that the subspace associated with the largest eigenvalue captured very little response information.
+In the traditional first \textit{PCA} subspace, the resulting testing \textit{mean squared error} (\textit{MSE}) from a simple linear regression model was 67.64.
+In contrast, the \(F_{j}\) criterion identified a subspace, specifically the 11th \textit{PCA} direction, that captured a meaningful predictor-response structure and reduced the testing \textit{MSE} to 22.12.